 Electric fork trucks have been making significant in-roads in the fork truck industry, in part, because of their green image and indoor air quality benefit.
 The primary benefit of the Ultera-equipped ultra-clean propane fork truck will be fuel cell like emissions and a propane-green brand that offers a robust indoor air quality advantage without compromising vehicle performance.
-The project will assess the adaption of the Ultera® near-zero emissions technology for the fork truck category and demonstrate the technical performance on popular propane fork truck models.
-Select industry-leading fork truck manufacturers are also participating in the research initiative.
+The project will assess the adaption of the Ultera near-zero emissions technology for the fork truck category and demonstrate the technical performance on popular propane fork truck models.
+In 2018, the PERC funded portion of the project concluded successfully and our manufacturer that participated in the project, providing technical and marketing support and supplying a test truck, reviewed the results and decided to move forward with the program.
+The manufacturer was named in 2018 as Mitsubishi Caterpillar Forklift America (MCFA), a major supplier in North and South America.
+The program is currently focused on testing modified engine control firmware being prepared by MCFA in Japan for optimizing the Ultera process on the test fork truck.